CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 Simple mixtures may contain ingredients that are blends of other simple mixtures.
 Along the lines of the example above, hypertonic saline can be mixed with water to form isotonic saline.
-Often, the properties of a hierarchical mixture are strongly associated with its atomic ingredients.
+Often, the properties of a hierarchical mixture are strongly associated with its leaf ingredients.
-The :class:`~citrine.informatics.predictors.SimpleMixturePredictor` flattens a hierarchical recipe into a recipe that contains only those atomic ingredients.
+The :class:`~citrine.informatics.predictors.SimpleMixturePredictor` flattens a hierarchical recipe into a recipe that contains only those leaf ingredients.

 The formulation to be flattened is specified by an ``input`` formulation descriptor; the associated material history of the input formulation is traversed to determine the leaf ingredients.
 These leaf ingredients are then summed across all leaves of the mixing processes, with the resulting candidates described by an ``output`` formulation descriptor.

-The following example illustrates how a :class:`~citrine.informatics.predictors.SimpleMixturePredictor` can be used to flatten the ingredients used in aqueous dilutions of hypertonic saline, yielding just the quantities of the atomic constituents salt and water.
+The following example illustrates how a :class:`~citrine.informatics.predictors.SimpleMixturePredictor` can be used to flatten the ingredients used in aqueous dilutions of hypertonic saline, yielding just the quantities of the leaf constituents salt and water.

 .. code:: python